Introduction

 Unless you are lucky this script will not work out of the box and you will need to change a few things:

-• Install the new version of smbus with pip install smbus2.
-From what I’ve read the old version only works with Python 3.5.x and as of right now new installations of Linux come with 3.9.x.
+.
+From what I’ve read the old version only works with Python 3.5.x and as of right now new installations of Linux come with 3.9.x. - Discover which file that I2C device is associated with using

-2. Locate where the INA219 class is defined.
-That class auto assigns itself some parameters including i2c_bus=1.
-Depending on what step 2 told you (again, for me it showed be the only device there was i2c-0), modify that parameter to be i2c_bus=x replacing that x with whatever you discovered.
+.
+Depending on what step 2 told you (again, for me it showed be the only device there wasi2c-0

 After that try to run the script once more.
 You should get some text printed out about every second showing information like the charge / discharge rate, remaining battery as a percentage, etc.